rnowley/react-terminal/README.md

 # react-terminal
-Creates a terminal component using Reactjs that can be embeded into a HTML document.
+Creates a terminal component using Reactjs that can be embedded into a HTML document.